-Unlike tennis where a set is made up of several games, a set in volleyball is essentially a single game made up of several rallies.
-A rally begins with a serve and continues until the ball is out of play.
+Unlike tennis where a set is made up of several games, a set in volleyball is essentially a single volleyball game made up of several rallies.
+A rally begins with a serve from the serving team to the opposing team, and continues until the ball is either out of play or lands in-bounds before it can be returned to the opponent’s side.
 A team gets one point for winning a rally.

-For example, if the score in a set is 24-21, then the team in the lead can win if it scores the next point, because it will have 25 points and a lead of at least two points.
+For example, if the score in a set is 24-21, then the team in the lead can win if it scores the next point, because it will have 25 points and a two-point lead.
 On the other hand, if the score is tied 24-24, then the next team to score will hold a lead of only 25-24, meaning it cannot win the set.
-In this case, the set continues, and the first team to build a two-point lead is the winner.
+In this case, the set continues, and the first team to build a two-point advantage is the winner.

 Whenever a team can win a set by winning the next point, the situation is a “set point.”
-In the 24-21 example given earlier, the team with 24 points is in a set-point situation.
+In the 24-21 example given earlier, the volleyball team with 24 points is in a set-point situation.
 Even if its opponent won the point, it would still be set point because the score, now 24-22, would still allow it to win on the next point.
-If the trailing team managed to tie the score at 24, then it wouldn’t be set point for anyone.
+If the trailing team managed to tie the score at 24, then it wouldn’t be a set point for anyone.
 But the winner of the next point would be up 25-24, and it would be set point for that team.

 A related concept is the match point.
 When a team could win not only the set but also the match with the next point, it’s a match-point situation.
-Say a team leads a match two sets to one and builds a 24-15 lead in the fourth set.
+Say a team leads a match two sets to one and builds a 24-15 lead in the fourth and final set.
 It would be match point for that team -- and it would continue to be match point on every point until the other team tied the score.

 - Setter: Setters act as passers and ‘set’ the ball up for their teammates to be spiked down into the opponent’s territory